How to Hang Drapes

-Problem #1: The process is overwhelming.
+- Problem #1: The process of hanging drapes is overwhelming

-Even if you're a professional homemaker, that doesn't mean you have background in design, aesthetics, or carpentry -- all of which play a role in how well these kinds of projects turn out.
-Sure, most curtain rods come with installation instructions, but even if you take time to read them (and let's be honest, most of us don't), those instructions are often too vague.
-They tell you how to attach the hardware to the wall, but they don’t provide any quality tips on how to get the look you're trying to achieve.
+Even if you’re a professional homemaker, that doesn’t mean you have a background in design, aesthetics, or carpentry — all of which play a role in how well these kinds of projects turn out.
+Sure, most curtain rods come with installation instructions, but even if you take time to read them (and let’s be honest, most of us don’t), those instructions are often too vague.
+They tell you how to attach the hardware to the wall, but they don’t provide any quality tips on how to get the look you’re trying to achieve.